70 Traveller reviews from Holiday Watchdog

-- Travel date: Wed 24th of November 2010
+- Travel date: 24th November 2010

 eyes wide open

 "just returned from kavos olympia village. the service you get is excellent the rooms are cleaned everyday including the sheets i just cannot fault the accomodation now the bad points the noise goes on till 5in the morning from the kavos strip and i mean 90decibels so be warned,the mosquitos they will get you kavos itself is full of bars and food and you will get hassled every time you go past one the scooters and quads are every where do not go on them you are not covered by holiday ins best tip is get a car petecars in kavos is the cheapest with new and well kept cars corfu needs to be seen and this is the best way to do it beware of the greek drivers cos they cant drive a must to do is theos boat trip no matter what age you are,one more thing the views are brill from the balconys"

-- Travel date: Sun 12th of September 2010
+- Travel date: 12th September 2010

 Reasonable accomodation - shame about Kavos

-- Travel date: Tue 31st of August 2010
+- Travel date: 31st August 2010

 Waste of Money!!!

-the apartment in its self was very nice, and the staff were very nice people.
+"We took our holiday under the advice of our travel agent,saying it was a nice family resort and apartments with plenty of things for our family(2 adults- 2children)to do, which in my opinion was a complete pack of lies! the apartment in its self was very nice, and the staff were very nice people.
 This is a resort for young people wanting to rave/party.the beach was filthy full of empty bottles, used condoms & a genral mess.
 I would recomend this complex if you wish to be kept awake until 7am and would like to see naked people running around and jumping in the pool.
 The smell around kavos main strip is very bad, it could with a cleaner to get rid of the urine and sick! this is definitely not the place for families with young children!"

 - Travel date: 5th August 2010

 amazing hotel and holiday, love kavos!

 - Travel date: 26th July 2010

+"We visited the town of Kavos as a large group of 18-21's and stayed at the Olympian Village hotel.
+My first impressions of the town itself were that it is a boozy predominantly chavvy/ yobby party town- which is a shame given its beautiful location.
+Definantly not a place for families or a relaxing break, Kavos I thought was quite frankly grim.
+On the face of it people are friendly and Reps hound you with amazingly cheap food and drink deals, however the beach was covered in condoms and other waste, with sewage pipes running into the sea.
 However much to my suprise our hotel 'The Olympian Village' was fanstastic!
 Clean, friendly and good value for money I enjoyed our my time at the resort.
 The rooms were well kept and decorated to a good spec, and since we had booked directly through the hotel our air conditioning was included in our Â£140 price for seven nights.
 I honestly felt under charged!
 The staff were friendly, relaxed and eager to help, Billy the barman was a favourite :) There's a nice bar and restaurant as well as small supermarket selling basic foods, toiletries and souvenirs.
 Definaately a young party town, but if you must go to Kavos stay at the Olympian Vilage! "